 Hire purchase and conditional sale are two terms which mean a similar thing.
 Both involve you taking out finance deals with a car dealer or lender to make monthly payments for a car, but you won’t own the vehicle until you’ve paid the final instalment.

 However, with a conditional sale, you’re obliged to buy the car at the end of the agreement, whereas a hire purchase agreement comes with an ‘option to purchase’ fee at the end.
-This means there’s a bit more flexibility on offer with a hire purchase agreement, which may be more appealing to you.
+This means there’s a bit more flexibility on offer with a HP agreement, which may be more appealing to you.
 Although, because of this, it could be more expensive.

 What’s the difference between hire purchase and leasing?